-Both sides of the negotiating table are keeping this option in reserve as a negotiating tool to strengthen their negotiating positions.
+So far, both sides of the negotiating table have wanted to keep the no-deal option in reserve as a negotiating tool to strengthen their negotiating positions.

 It’s possible, even probable, that a notification under Article 50 would be the start of a decade or more of uncertainty until the future arrangements between the UK and the EU are completed, passed into law and implemented.

 A timeline of key events in the negotiations so far:

 9 September 2019: Parliament blocks no deal in law